7 migrants arrested in NYC robbery pattern, officials say

 Police said the robbery pattern started in November 2023 on the Upper East Side and the most recent incident was Sunday night in Chinatown.

 "This network of thieves predominantly live in the migrant shelter system.
-They use social media platforms to organize and coordinate their thefts," Kenney said.
+They use social media platforms to organize and coordinate their thefts," Kenny said.

-Authorities said the ringleader would put out the request on WhatsApp, and that the scooter drivers and thieves may not even know one another.
+Authorities said the Parra would put out the request on WhatsApp, and that the scooter drivers and thieves may not even know one another.

-"Once the messages are received, the crime wave begins, with the scooter operators making $100 a day, and the actual phone snatcher making between $300-600 per phone that is stolen," Kenney said.
+"Once the messages are received, the crime wave begins, with the scooter operators making $100 a day, and the actual phone snatcher making between $300-600 per phone that is stolen," Kenny said.

-The stolen phones were brought to the crew's leader, who used a "tech guy who is able to hack into these stolen phones, where he gains access to the victim's financial and banking apps," Kenney said.
+The stolen phones were brought to Parra, who used a "tech guy who is able to hack into these stolen phones, where he gains access to the victim's financial and banking apps," Kenny said.

 Authorities said the people arrested have so far not been connected to the recent assault on two members of the NYPD in Times Square.